 Ms. Bindman’s discography includes two solo recordings, Tchaikovsky: The Seasons on MSR Classics, and her debut recording “Three works by Modest Mussorgsky,” which includes her own transcription of A Night on Bald Mountain.
 She also released Out of the Blue with pianist Susan Sobolewski under the name Duo Vivace, which features two-piano and four-hand arrangements of works by Gustav Holst, Leonard Bernstein, and George Gershwin.
 Ms. Bindman is the author of several piano compositions and transcriptions, including Mussorgsky’s A Night on Bald Mountain a set of original piano works for children, An American Calendar, both published by Carl Fischer, Inc., and Stepping Stones to Bach, a multi-volume set of easy/intermediate piano arrangements of J.S.
 Bach masterworks, available from Naxos Publishing and Eleonor Bindman’s website.

 Ms. Bindman has always been devoted to the music of J.S.
 Bach, and after curating and performing in “The Bach Project” series for the Old Stone House in Brooklyn in 2014, she was inspired to compose a new arrangement of the six Brandenburg Concertos for Piano-four-hands.
-Ms. Bindman’s Brandenburg Duets were completed and recorded in 2017, released by Naxos Records on their Grand Piano label in March 2018, becoming that year’s best-selling album.
+Ms. Bindman’s Brandenburg Duets were completed and recorded in 2017 and released by Naxos Records on their Grand Piano label in March 2018, becoming that year’s best-selling album.
 The score is available from Naxos Publishing and the printed versions are about to published by the Russian “Muzyka” Edition in the fall of 2020.
 Ms. Bindman’s latest recording of her new transcriptions of J.S.
 Bach’s Cello Suites for Solo Piano is scheduled for release by Grand Piano records on October 9th.